kdeldycke/awesome-engineering-team-management/README.md

 - [Algorithm for writing a scientific manuscript](https://iubmb.onlinelibrary.wiley.com/doi/full/10.1002/bmb.20329) - A process to guide the preparation and refinement of manuscripts.
 - [The Baldwin Formula for scientific writing: writing papers and reviews](https://www.ice.mpg.de/ext/fileadmin/extranet/dept_itb/The_Baldwin_Formula_for_writing_a_scientific_paper_and_reviewing_papers.pdf) - `The most efficient way to write scientific papers is to write while you are still conducting experiments`.
 - [Ten simple rules for structuring papers](https://www.biorxiv.org/content/10.1101/088278v5.full) - `Focusing on how readers consume information, we present a set of 10 simple rules to help you get across the main idea of your paper.`.
-- [Tips for Writing Technical Papers](https://cs.stanford.edu/people/widom/paper-writing.html) - Another set of tips, specifically using the example of a technical paper describing a improvment of an algorithm.
+- [Tips for Writing Technical Papers](https://cs.stanford.edu/people/widom/paper-writing.html) - Another set of tips, specifically using the example of a technical paper describing an improvement of an algorithm.
 - [Write an Excellent Programming Blog](https://speakerdeck.com/pycon2016/a-jesse-jiryu-davis-write-an-excellent-programming-blog) - Tips on structure and style to produce great blog posts.
 - [Ten simple rules for getting started on Twitter as a scientist](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007513) - Twitter `can be used in a much more active, collaborative way: to ask for advice, to form new bonds and scientific collaborations, to announce jobs and find employees, to find new mentors and jobs.`.
 - [Notes on Technical Writing](https://mkaz.blog/misc/notes-on-technical-writing/).